bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-elements/program-start.rst

 Responsible role
    Defines the role that is required to be able to start a process.
-The bean will set up an authorised session that calls the ``fireProcessStartEventRequest()`` from the ``eventRuntime`` to trigger a process.
+The bean will set up an authorized session that calls the ``fireProcessStartEventRequest()`` from the ``eventRuntime`` to trigger a process.